YS1306/Program-Profiling-using-perf/README.md

 # Performance Analysis Using `perf`
+The objective of this experiment is to understand the correlation between the memory performance and execution time for different variations of Matrix Multiplication Programs.
+Here, we have tested matrices of two sizes i.e.
+2048×2048 and 8192×8192.
+Also we have tried three variations of Program – One with regular 4KB pages, one with huge pages of 2MB and one with tiling of size 64 in parts 1.1.1, 1.1.2, 1.1.3 respectively.
+For performance analysis, we are using the perf tool which is available through linux terminal.
 The directory consists of three subdirectories: `q1`, `q2_2mb`, and `q3_64block` for part (a), part (b), and part (c) respectively.
 We are using the `perf` tool for performance analysis.

 ## Installing `perf`